 The Pharmacy Technology program is designed for part-time students.
 Because of the course sequencing, students will generally enroll in no more than 7 units of Pharmacy Technology major courses per semester.

 Classes are offered in the daytime and the evening.
 Most students are on campus just two or three days per week.
-Hybrid (partially on-line) sections may be offered for some of the entry-level courses.
 See the current Schedule of Classes for specific information on when courses are being offered.
 Not all classes are offered at all times every semester.
 The usual scheduling is shown in the Major Courses section above.

 New students may enroll beginning in either the Fall or the Spring semester.
 When possible, entry-level courses are also offered during the summer.
-Only Externships is offered during Intersession.
+Only Externships are offered during Intersession.

 The Basic Certificate option may be completed in as little as one year, depending on start date and scheduling.
 Students should plan on one or two additional semesters to complete the Advanced Certificate.